Two O'Clock Courage: Production

-The film was based on a 1934 novel that had been filmed by RKO in 1936 as Two in the Dark.
-It was directed by Benjamin Stoloff who produced Two O'Clock Courage.
+Two O'Clock Courage was adapted from a 1934 novel that was previously filmed by RKO as Two in the Dark (1936).
+It was directed by Benjamin Stoloff, who produced Two O'Clock Courage.
 The film starred Tom Conway, who was appeared in The Falcon series at RKO.
-Ann Rutherford had just left MGM studios.
+Ann Rutherford had just left MGM.
 Filming started August 1944.

 Reception

-The New York Times called the film "a modest little item of second-rate cinematic fun".
+Bosley Crowther of The New York Times called the film "a modest little item of second-rate cinematic fun".

 Variety called it a "slow paced, drab mystery... situations are obvious, the dialog routine" although it felt the leads "give film some story strength."

-Has been shown on the Turner Classic Movies show Noir Alley with Eddie Muller.
+Harrison's Reports called the film a "fairly good program murder mystery melodrama.
+The story is neither novel nor logical, but it holds one's attention well and keeps one guessing as to the murderer's identity."